 If you’d prefer a private room, head to the beautiful boutique-style Terrantai Lodge, which offers free wine and cheese tasting sessions where you can meet other guests.
 Alternatively, the tranquil Hotel Desertica has a divine pool area.

-Explore the map below and find the availability and best prices for your dates:
+Explore the map below and find the availability and best prices for your dates in San Pedro:

 Day 10 – Go star-gazing in the Atacama desert